genbratton/html_to_wordpress_theme/README.md

 Participants will get the most from this lesson if they have familiarity with:

-* Skill 1
-* Skill 2

-> _For example:_
->
-> *   Experience with HTML and CSS
+* Experience with HTML and CSS.
-> *   Completed the Basic WordPress Concepts lesson
+* Basic knowledge of WordPress.
+* Basic knowledge of PHP tags used in WordPress.
+* Basic knowledge of the Appearance menu's Theme Editor in the WordPress administration area.

 ## Readiness Questions

-* Question 1
-* Question 2

-> A list of questions for participants to see if they have the background and skills necessary to learn and understand the lesson.
->
-> _For example:_
->
-> *   Do you want to makes changes to your theme yourself?
+* Do you know how to structure a basic HTML document?
-> *   Do you know how to write CSS?
+* Do you know how to write basic CSS?
+* Do you want to learn more about how PHP works in themes?
+* Do you want to design minimalist WordPress themes?

 ## Slides